First-year members of Corps of Cadets participate in 34th rendition of Rook Dining Out

 Abare said he likes making the rooks happy; they go through a lot getting into the Corps and merit a rest.
 He added that he’s glad to encourage some to stay at Norwich and learn life lessons.

 Most young people, Abare said, don’t like taking orders, but eventually learn they must.
-Rooks Dining Out he said, allows this acceptance to begin in a spirit of camaraderie and friendship.
+Rook Dining Out he said, allows this acceptance to begin in a spirit of camaraderie and friendship.
 Learning to lead begins with learning to follow.

 David Abare ’87, one of Jack’s sons (the others are Mark, Paul and John), said the cookout helps rooks who have never been to Vermont, or anyplace rural, acclimate.
 Last year, he said, some young cookout attendees hadn’t ever imagined that cows give milk or chickens lay eggs or how farms look.